raspberrypilearning/getting-started-with-guis/worksheet.md

 A slider lets users move within a range of values easily, rather like moving a volume switch up or down.

-1. **Outside** the event loop, write a function which will be called when the slider is moved.
+1. Before the code which creates the GUI app, write a function which will be called when the slider is moved.

     ```python
     def change_text_size(slider_value):